Optical mosaics#

 Scale#

-You can set a custom scale for exportation by changing the value of the slider in metres (m) (note that requesting a smaller resolution than images’ native resolution will not improve the quality of the output – just its size – keep in mind that the native resolution of Sentinel data is 10 m, while Landsat is 30 m.)
+You can set a custom scale for exportation by selecting a value in metres (m) (note that requesting a smaller resolution than the images’ native resolution will not improve the quality of the output – just its size – keep in mind that the native resolution of Sentinel data is 10 m, while Landsat is 30 m).

 Destination#